Is it safe to have sex in pregnancy?

 - store them in a clean, dry place

-- use different sex toys for your vagina and anus.
+- use different sex toys for your vagina and anus

-If they are not treated, some STIs, such as chlamydia, can:
+If they are not treated, some STIs such as chlamydia, can:

 - cause health problems for you and your baby during and after pregnancy

-- be passed on to your baby.
+- be passed to your baby

-Most STIs have no symptoms or only mild symptoms.
-Many people who have an STI will not know they are infected and can pass it on to any sexual partners.
-You will not be tested for most STIs during your routine antenatal care.
+Most STIs have no symptoms or only have mild ones.
+Many people who have an STI will not know they are infected and can pass it on to their sexual partners.

-- if you have a new partner
+- you have a new partner

 - you or your partner are having sex with other people during your pregnancy.